awsm-org/awsm/README.md

 testable, reusable, and AWS independent.
 Basically, put as little code as you can in **handler.js** and as much code as you can in **index.js** and additional files.

+## JAWS CLI `module` command

+The JAWS CLI `module` command is used to create,install, and upgrade awsm's.

 ## Configuration

 aws-modules' configuration settings and dependencies are described in **awsm.json** files located in the module.